 How to Remove Negative Feedback on Amazon

-In this post, we'll share the basics of how to remove negative feedback on Amazon.
+In this article, we’ll discuss everything you need to know about negative feedback on Amazon.

 Contains profane or obscene content - Some words are definitely inappropriate, but others may be less obvious.
 Amazon says it will remove words "commonly understood to be obscene or profane," so be prepared to defend your argument for words that fall into the gray area.